Bábism: Spread

 This conference was one of the most important events of the Bábí movement when in 1848 its split from Islam and Islamic law was made clear.
-Three key individuals who attended the conference were Baháʼu'lláh, Quddús, and Táhirih.
+Three key individuals who attended the conference were Bahá'u'lláh, Quddús, and Táhirih.
 Táhirih, during the conference, was able to persuade many of the others about the Bábí split with Islam based on the station of the Báb and an age after outward conformity.
 She appeared at least once during the conference in public without a veil, heresy within the Islamic world of that day, signalling the split.
-During this same month the Báb was brought to trial in Tabriz and made his claim to be the Mahdi public to the Crown Prince and the Shiʻa clergy.
+During this same month the Báb was brought to trial in Tabriz and made his claim to be the Mahdi public to the Crown Prince and the Shi'a clergy.

 Several sources agree that by 1848 or 1850 there were 100,000 converts to Babism.
 In the fall of 1850 newspaper coverage fell behind quickly unfolding events.
 Though the Báb was named for the first time he had in fact already been executed.